TMJ Disorder Treatment in Farmington, NM

 What Causes TMJ?

-Stop TMJ Pain with an Occlusal Adjustment
+Stop TMJ in Farmington, NM with an Occlusal Adjustment

 There is no one right solution for every case of TMJ disorder.
-Dr. Lusk’s expertise and extreme attention to detail make him an ideal TMJ dentist to diagnose the cause of your TMJ disorder and treat your jaw pain safely and efficiently.
+Dr. Lusk’s expertise and extreme attention to detail make him an ideal TMJ dentist to diagnose the cause of your TMJ in Farmington, NM and treat your jaw pain safely and efficiently.
 You may need to wear a bite guard to protect your teeth and jaw from the unnatural forces of teeth grinding, or you could benefit from an occlusal adjustment.

 Dr. Lusk has a passion for helping people be pain free and have healthy smiles for life.
 If you are experiencing jaw pain, please call Lusk Family Dentistry today to schedule your consultation.
 We look forward to speaking with you.